-Staff at Birklands recognise that it is essential for the school and parents/ carers to work together to support pupil's needs.
+Staff at Birklands recognise that it is essential for the school and parents/ carers to work together as a team to support pupil's needs.
 We therefore prioritise building relationships through regular communication with parents/ carers.
 To support you or young people with SEND, we ensure that:

 - The class teacher is regularly available to discuss your child's progress or any concerns you may have.
-Teachers will communicate regularly to share necessary information about what is working well at home and school, so that consistent strategies can be used. - The SENCo is available for a phone call or to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you and with the person involved directly, or where this is not possible, in a report. - The class teacher will involve you and your child in the process of planning, and reviewing progress targets every term during parents evening or a separate organised meeting. - Homework will be reasonably adjusted to your child's individual needs or requirements. - Staff can use pupil's home-school diaries or a separate home-school log to support communication with you when this has been agreed to be useful for you and your child. - The SENCo regularly updates the school's SEND website page with useful information and relevant resources, facilities or courses in the local area.
+Teachers will communicate regularly to share necessary information about what is working well at home and school, so that consistent strategies can be used. - The SENDCo is available for a phone call or to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you and with the person involved directly, or where this is not possible, in a report. - The class teacher will meet with you at least three times a year (termly) to discuss and review your child's support, provision and targets. - Homework will be reasonably adjusted to your child's individual needs or requirements. - Staff can use pupil's home-school diaries or a separate home-school log to support communication with you when this has been agreed to be useful for you and your child. - The SENDCo regularly updates the school's SEND website page with useful information and relevant resources, facilities or courses in the local area.
 The head of school may also provide leaflets/information of courses and events that may be relevant or of interest via the newsletter or text.